JimHagan/udpclient/README.md

 - Small packet header overhead for udp(only 8 bytes) where as tcp has 20 bytes of header

-#Testing
+## Testing

-This repo also comes with a trival udpsersver.
+This repo also comes with a trival UDP server (also written with Boost).
 It will be automatically built by make.sh.
 To run simple use the commmand `udpserver [port]`.
 By running this on the same host you are testing the client you can go through the following sequence...

 ```
 $ udpserver 8094 &